warmlyyours/kri/content/post/Stupid-Simple-Tricks-to-Winterize-Kitchen-Pipes.md

 Consult a professional plumber if you need help with how to winterize your pipes or if you have specific concerns.
 Their knowledge and experience can ensure that your winterization activities are complete and efficient.

 {{< break >}}

 {{< break >}}

-{{< postImage "Plumber explaining" "/img/winterizePipes/consultPlumber.webp" "/img/winterizePipes/consultPlumber.webp" "'The Plumber' by Editor B is licensed under CC BY 2.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/?ref=openverse." >}}

-{{< break >}}